 3. Scroll down and under ‘Advanced Startup‘, then click on “Restart Now“.

-5. In Troubleshooting window, click on “Advanced options“.
+5. When the Troubleshooting window appears, click on “Advanced options“.

-6. In Advanced options window. click on “Startup Repair” to start up the repair process.
+6. Then, you have to click on “Startup Repair” to start up the repair process.

 Now, Startup Repair will look for the issue which may cause this problem.